Individual Counseling

 Group therapy can be a wonderful way in which people connect with others with similar experiences and goals, and use the space to work on those goals together.

-At this time, Personal Counseling is not offering group therapy services, but check back here in the Fall of 2022 for updated information!
+At this time, Personal Counseling is not offering group therapy services.
+Once this service is available, the website will be updated.

 • Communication